Lindahl tax: History

 The idea of using aggregate marginal utility in the analysis of public finance was not new in Europe.
 Knut Wicksell was one of the most prominent economists who studied this concept, eventually arguing that no individual should be forced to pay for any activity that does not give them utility.

 Erik Lindahl was deeply influenced by Wicksell, who was his professor and mentor, and proposed a method for financing public goods in order to show that consensus politics is possible.
 As people are different in nature, their preferences are different, and consensus requires each individual to pay a somewhat different tax for every service, or good that he consumes.
 If each person's tax price is set equal to the marginal benefits received at the ideal service level, each person is made better off by provision of the public good and may accordingly agree to have that service level provided.

-Lindahl equilibrium

-A Lindahl equilibrium is a state of economic equilibrium under a Lindahl tax as well as a method for finding the optimum level for the supply of public goods or services that happens when the total per-unit price paid by each individual equals the total per-unit cost of the public good.
-It can be shown that an equilibrium exists for different environments.
-Therefore, the Lindahl equilibrium describes how efficiency can be sustained in an economy with personalized prices.
-Leif Johansen gave the complete interpretation of the concept of "Lindahl equilibrium", which assumes that household consumption decisions are based on the share of the cost they must provide for the supply of the particular public good.

-This method of taxation for public goods is an equilibrium for two reasons.
-First, individuals are willing to pay the respective taxes for the quantity of public goods provided.
-Second, the cost of the public good is covered by the aggregate taxes.
-Therefore, the Lindahl pricing centers around the benefit principle, in which individuals are taxed based on their valuation of the benefit received from the good.
-This equilibrium is also the efficient level of public goods, as the social marginal benefit is equivalent to the social marginal cost.

-The importance of Lindahl equilibrium is that it fulfills the Samuelson condition and is therefore Pareto efficient, despite the good in question being a public one.
-It also demonstrates how efficiency can be reached in an economy with public goods by the use of personalized prices.
-The personalized prices equate the individual valuation for a public good to the cost of the public good.

-Lindahl equilibrium in an economy with only public goods

-Lindahl and Samuelson defined the Lindahl equilibrium in a general economy, in which there are both public and private goods.
-Fain, Goel and Mungala present a specialized definition, for the case in which there are only public goods.